 The colors of anthocyanins are strong of PH value dependent.
-In the acidic environment predominates the red color, in the basic are mainly blue and violet tones to find.
+In the acidic environment the red color prevails, in the basic one are mainly blue and violet tones.
 Anthocyanins are light- and temperature-sensitive and prone to higher pH levels - below 3 they are the most stable.
-At pH values between 6 and 7 they are flavenols and are more blue, between 7 and 8 purple.
+At pHs between 6 and 7 they are flavenols and are more blue, between 7 and 8 purple.
 From pH values above 8, the molecule is converted to a yellow chalcone.
 The anthocyanins of the grape form during the veraison in which the green grapes turn dark.
 The dyes are formed in most varieties only in the berry skin.
 Only with the Teinturiers (Dyeing grapes) is also part of the then dark pulp.

 The colour of red wine is different depending on the proportions of available anthocyanins.
 Cyanidin and delphinidin give a color that goes into the blue area.
-That in blue grapes with more than 40% most commonly represented malvidin-3-glucoside causes deep red shades, which is why the wines made from blue grapes ultimately appear predominantly red.
+That in blue grapes with more than 40% most commonly represented malvidin-3-glucoside causes deep red shades, which is why the red wines pressed from blue grapes ultimately appear predominantly red.
 However, the proportions of individual anthocyanins in the berries are specific to the variety.
 The smaller the berries, the more intense the coloring.
-This is because many small berries, often with a thick shell, have more pigmented shell surface overall than fewer, but larger berries.
+This is because many small berries, often with a thick shell, have more pigmented shell surface overall than fewer but larger berries.
 The color intensity is also from the PH value depending on the wine.
-An acidified wine with very low pH is intense bright red, and a slightly acidic, slightly higher pH wine has a darker color from purple to bluish.
-This phenomenon is seen in many plants such as roses and other flowers whose flower color is determined by the acidity of the soil.
+A very acidic wine with a very low pH is intensely bright red, while a slightly acidic wine with a slightly higher pH has a darker color from purple to bluish.
+This phenomenon is evident in many plants, such as roses and other flowers whose flower color is determined by the acidity of the soil.

 The INAO (Institut National des Appellations d'Origine) has a special chromatographic Method (HPLC) for the detection of malvidin-3,5-diglucoside with a maximum limit of 15 mg / l.
 However, the aim is to reduce it to a maximum of 2 mg / l for quality wines, but so far no agreement has been reached within the EU member states.
 In the new breed of fungus resistant varieties are resistant American vines used and thus also malvidin-3,5-diglucoside genes enters the varieties.
 Among others, these are Cabernet Carol.
 Cabernet Cortis.
 Medina (1), monarch. regent and rondo, For the latter two varieties, the limit is considerably exceeded at 200 to 300 mg / l.
 In Austria, since 2009, the quality wine examination for the award of the State test number routinely tested for malvidin-3,5-diglucoside to the limit of 15 mg / l.
 See a list of all wine ingredients below total extract,